nxolib/nxo_template/README.md

 -----

 `nxo_template:compile_all()` compiles all the `*.dtl` files found in the configured paths.
+Note that paths are consulted in the order
+specified: similarily named files in later directories will shadow those in earlier directories.

-`nxo_template:render(Template, Params)` renders the template and returns a binary.
+`nxo_template:render(Template, Params)` renders the template and returns a binary.  `Template` here is an atom; for instance, if the template file is `hello_world.dtl` the Template parameter would be `hello_world`.

 Author
 ------